 Drivers arrested for DUI will be given a release agreement that has all the instructions and information about their court date upon their release from the county jail.

 This is a notch more serious than a citation and when booked with a Felony DUI charge, the driver will be held in jail until their court date or be released when bail is posted.

 It is a must for everyone with a court date to appear at the specific date, time, and location indicated on the paperwork.
 Otherwise, failure to appear will result in a warrant for arrest and those arrested will remain in jail until their next court date.
 On top of the DUI charges, an additional “Failure to Appear” will be added to your list of offenses.

 Contact us today to schedule a free initial consultation and discover your legal options.
 You may call the Gilroy Napoli Short Law Group at 503-747-7198.
-We represent people with drunk driving and DUI charges in Canby, Gladstone, Molalla, West Linn, Clackamas Country and most counties in the State of Oregon.
+We represent people with drunk driving and DUI charges in Canby, Gladstone, Molalla, West Linn, Clackamas County and most counties in the State of Oregon.
 We also have Salem DUI attorneys that are available to meet with you if were pulled over in Salem, Keizer or Woodburn Oregon.

 Se habla español.